DavidTunnell/fitness-tracker-mongodb-mongoose-node-express/README.md

 # Fitness Tracker - MongoDB, Mongoose, Node.js, Express.js

 A fitness tracker that allows for the creation of workouts and multiple associated exercises for them.
 Users can continue existing workouts and add exercises to them as well.
-This project is hosted using [Heroku](https://heroku.com/) and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+This project's demo is hosted using [Heroku](https://heroku.com/) and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 [A live demo can be found here.](https://desolate-oasis-16495.herokuapp.com/)